wireservice/lookup/README.md

 * The data must be from an authoritative source.
 * The CSV must be in "standardized" CSV format.
 (Run through [in2csv](http://csvkit.readthedocs.org/en/latest/scripts/in2csv.html).)
 * All keys must be unique.
 (No split/combine crosswalks.)
-* All keys must be proper identifiers, not names.
+* All keys must be durable identifiers, not names.
 * All filenames and keys must use `snake_case`.
 * Periods must not be used in filenames or keys except as defined above.
 * Four digit years must be used everywhere.